melisgl/try/README.md

 Use `mgl-try-rerun` and `mgl-try-rerun-all` to rerun trials.
-They are especially convenient to rerun [`TRY:!`][92af], when deciding to inspect the results in a Try buffer for trial that may not have been run via Emacs.
+They are especially convenient to rerun [`TRY:!`][92af], when deciding to inspect the results in a Try buffer for a trial that may not have been run via Emacs.

 In an Emacs Try buffer, the following key bindings are available.